antonin-lfv/antonin-lfv.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my personal website!
-I am currently pursuing a Master's degree in Artificial Intelligence, having previously completed a Bachelor's degree in Computer Science
+I am an engineer in Artificial Intelligence, holding a Master’s degree in AI and a Bachelor’s degree in Computer Science.

 In addition to my studies, I serve as an administrator and moderator on [machinelearnia.com](https://machinelearnia.com), a thriving community dedicated to Data Sciences.
 I am also a student ambassador for [Streamlit](https://streamlit.io/), a Python library that allows you to create beautiful web applications in a few lines of code.